nikhildhage/miniproject1ND/README.md

 ## Description
-This project will use Numpy and MatPlotLib to generate graphs as PNG output.
+This project will use Numpy and MatPlotLib to generate stock closing price graphs for 5 stocks as PNG output.

 ## Pip install Requirements
 Please run the following